John R. Bell: Chief Steward of the Battleship MAINE

 Bell’s boyhood home “which stood back from the street on the north side of Wolfe Street, between Fairfax and Lee.” is easily discoverable today as 215 Wolfe Street.
 The home is pictured here and it’s nice to see the current private owner fly the stars and stripes.

 John R. Bell has no grave marker in his name in Section 24 so he is likely buried as one of the scores of unknown Marines and Sailors there.
-His name is inscribed on the memorial very near to its ceremonial entrance.
+His name is inscribed on the memorial very near to the ceremonial entrance.